octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/security.md

   dereferences to `/etc/passwd`.
 The bytes are then handed to the user pipeline and indexed into whatever target the pipeline declares.
-* If the watched directory is writeable by an account distinct from the cocoindex operator (e.g. a "drop folder"), this is a straightforward exfiltration primitive bounded only by what the cocoindex process can read.
+* If the watched directory is writeable by an account distinct from the CocoIndex operator (e.g. a "drop folder"), this is a straightforward exfiltration primitive bounded only by what the CocoIndex process can read.

 Logged as **F-1**.
 This is *not* in CVE/OSV/Dependabot — it is a behaviour